fidian/maze/README.md

 There are a few options available when running `maze`.

 * `--help` - Display a help message and a bit of a story behind how the player got into the maze.
-* `--width=X' - Set the width of the board.
+* `--width=X` - Set the width of the board.
 Default is 20.
 See note about board size.
 * `--height=Y` - Set the height of the board.
 Default is 10.
 See note about board size.
 * `--seed=S` - Sets the random number generator's seed.
 Use an integer when seeding the generator.